 As set by statute, the District's Regular Plan Members are required to contribute 4.50% of their annual covered salary.
 The statute requires employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-The District's annual required contribution rate for calendar year 2020 was 10.34%.
-For the fiscal year ended June 30, 2021, the District contributed \$111,829 to the plan.
+The District's annual required contribution rate for 2022 was 9.06%.
+For the fiscal year ended June 30, 2023, the District contributed \$97,581 to the plan.
 The District also contributes for disability benefits, death benefits and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by the IMRF's Board of Trustees, while the supplemental retirement benefits rate is set by statute.